-9.9 Summary and overview of cattle operations and value of sales cash receipts accounted for 53% of total farm cash receipts for Colorado agriculture in 1999.
+9.13 Summary and overview of cattle operations and value of sales

+Colorado was the third largest producer of cattle on feed in the United States in 2000.
+Cattle and calves cash receipts accounted for 53% of total farm cash receipts for Colorado agriculture in 1999.
 The number of farms that consider themselves cattle operations has increased over the period.
 Likewise the value of sales increased over the decade.